OFFLINE-GmbH/oc-mall-plugin/docs/components/products.md

 # Products

-The `Products` component is used to display a list of products.
+The `Products` component displays a list of products.
 The list can be sorted, filtered and paginated.

 ## Properties